 Who is applying for shares of the largest data center operator?

-According to unofficial information, non-binding offers to buy ATM shares have already reached the hands of the seller, and the time to submit binding offers passes in October.
+According to unofficial information, reffered to in the Rzeczpospolita, non-binding offers to buy ATM shares have already reached the hands of the seller, and the time to submit binding offers passes in October.
 It is also unofficially known that ATM stakeholders include mainly EQT Partners, the Cyfrowy Polsat Group and EdgeConnex, which in autumn 2018 announced the purchase of the Warsaw collocation center from Linxdatacenter Polska.
 The most likely, however, is the purchase of ATM by the infrastructure fund.

 ATM sales growth in H1 2019 thanks to data center services